 The Polaroid Corporation agreed to sponsor the opening night party, and we expected the press to show up to photograph celebrities standing in front of their portraits.
 Entertainment Tonight, here I come.
 My career was made.
 The anti-Annie Liebowitz.

 Then the Academy voted in a new president, Karl Malden, who took one look at my pictures, cancelled the press release, and said "Wait a minute.
 Do we have releases from all of these people?"

 Of course I didn't.
 I was a film critic for a local paper.
 The subjects of the show were public figures whose pictures I was literally invited to take at press conferences.
 I've been assured by the constitution of the United States that nobody needs permission to display a public figure's image on their wall.
 Nevertheless, Malden decided that my pictures were weird and that some people might not like them.
 He declared that no pictures would be shown without signed releases from the subjects.

 Some of my subjects know my work.
-I was sure that Emilio Estevez would say yes because one of my photos was once spied on his refrigerator.
+I was sure that Emilio Estevez would say yes because one of my photos was on his refrigerator.
 But I was concerned about people like Ted Turner or Hugh Hefner or Menachem Golan.
 To them, I would have been just another schmuck paparazzi who took their picture one day and disappeared into the crowd.
 What would they think when they opened their mail to find ugly Xeroxes of their faces distorted into hideous mutants, along with a letter asking permission for the Academy of Motion Picture Arts and Sciences to make an enormous blow-up of the monstrosity to display in a popular public place where all their friends went?